Dear County and District Superintendents, Charter School Administrators, and Special Education Local Plan Area Directors:

 Importance of Maintaining CALPADS Data on an Ongoing Basis

-It is critical that LEA business processes include updating CALPADS on an ongoing basis throughout the year because CALPADS data are used for multiple operational purposes that support LEAs and students.
-For example, CALPADS data are used:
+In addition to reviewing and certifying data during the Fall and EOY submissions, it is critical that LEA business processes include updating CALPADS on an ongoing basis throughout the year.
+These data are maintained in the CALPADS Operational Data Store (ODS) and are used for multiple operational purposes that support LEAs and their ability to serve students, including:

-- To register students for statewide assessments, including the California Assessment of Student Performance and Progress (CAASPP) and the English Language Proficiency Assessment for California (ELPAC).
-This becomes more important this fall, when students' English Learner status is determined by the Initial ELPAC and uploaded directly to CALPADS from the assessment vendor immediately after the student completes the test.
+- Registering students for statewide assessments, including the California Assessment of Student Performance and Progress (CAASPP) and the English Language Proficiency Assessments for California (ELPAC).

-- To provide immediate information on incoming transfer students, such as whether they are English Learners (ELs) or SWD, so that they can be served appropriately.
+- To provide immediate information on incoming transfer students, such as whether they are English learners or students with disabilities, so that they can be served appropriately.

 - To identify dropouts, enabling LEAs to efficiently target resources to recover those students.

-CALPADS data are also used by the CDE for multiple state purposes that impact LEAs, including:
+CALPADS ODS data are also used by the CDE for important monitoring activities that impact LEAs, including:

-- To enable the CDE to monitor whether SWDs are receiving a free and appropriate education in the least restrictive environment as required by the Individuals with Disabilities Education Act (IDEA), and whether EL students are receiving appropriate instruction and services as required by state and federal law.
+- Enabling the CDE to monitor whether SWDs are receiving a free and appropriate education in the least restrictive environment as required by the Individuals with Disabilities Education Act (IDEA), and whether EL students are receiving appropriate instruction and services as required by state and federal law.

 Given the important role CALPADS plays in so many areas, the CDE recognizes the importance of continuing to improve system performance and ensure system security.
-The CDE recently moved CALPADS to a cloud environment and in the upcoming year will be working to continue to evolve the system in directions that facilitate the movement of data between local systems and CALPADS, and enhance the use of CALPADS data by LEAs.
+The CDE is currently working on significant system modifications which will greatly facilitate the movement of data between local systems and CALPADS, as well as enhance the use of CALPADS data by LEAs.